oristopo/nanoTAPR/README.md

 apertures may smooth the data beyond the range of interest, so care must be used to select an appropriate aperture size.

 Magnitude.
-The display resolutions selectable are: 10 dB / division

-5 dB / division 2 dB / division 1 dB / division
+The display resolutions selectable are: 10 dB / division 5 dB / division 2 dB / division 1 dB / division

-SWR.
-The display resolutions selectable are: SWR 1.0 to 11.0
+SWR display resolutions selectable are:
+SWR 1.0 to 11.0
 SWR 1.0 to 6.0
 SWR 1.0 to 3.0
 SWR 1.0 to 2.0

-Group Delay.
-The display resolutions selectable are: 100 microseconds / division
+Group Delay display resolutions selectable are:
+100 microseconds / division

-10 microseconds / division 1 microsecond / division 100 nanoseconds /
+10 microseconds / division
+1 microsecond / division
+100 nanoseconds / division
-division 10 nanoseconds / division 1 nanosecond / division 100
+10 nanoseconds / division
+1 nanosecond / division
-picoseconds / division
+100 picoseconds / division

-Group Delay Aperture.
-This sets the number of adjacent frequency bins over which group delay is measured.
+Group Delay Aperture sets the number of adjacent frequency bins over which group delay is measured.

-Group Delay Aperture = 1 Group Delay Aperture = 4 Group Delay Aperture
+Group Delay Aperture = 1
+Group Delay Aperture = 4
+Group Delay Aperture = 16
-= 16 Group Delay Aperture = 64
+Group Delay Aperture = 64

-Right Scale Display.
-This selects the scale printed on the rights side of the rectangular display.
-The display values automatically adjust to the selected vertical scale factors.
+Right Scale Display selects the scale printed on the right side of the rectangular display.
+Display values automatically adjust to the selected vertical scale factors.

 Phase SWR

 Delay

-Polar Zoom Factor.
-This selects a zoom factor to be applied to the polar display.
+Polar Zoom Factor selects a zoom factor to be applied to the polar display.
 The default value is 1.0, and represents a normal polar (Smith Chart) type of display, with a reflection coefficient of 1.0 lying on the periphery of the chart.
 Increasing the zoom magnifies the